Loss minimization and parameter estimation with heavy tails

 In this section we present the core technique used for achieving exponential concentration.
 We first demonstrate the underlying principle via the median-of-means estimator, and then explain the generalization to arbitrary metric spaces.
 Finally, we show a new generalization that supports noisy feature measurements.

-\subsection{Warm-up: median-of-means estimator}
+\subsection{Warm-up: Median-of-Means Estimator}

 We first motivate the estimation procedure by considering the special case of estimating a scalar population mean using a \emph{median-of-means} estimator, given in \algref{median-of-means}.
 This estimator, heavily used in the streaming algorithm literature~\citep{alon99} (though a similar technique also appears in~\cite{NY} as noted in \cite{Levin-notes}), partitions a sample into $k$ equal-size groups, and returns the median of the sample means of each group.
 Note that the possible non-uniqueness of the median does not affect the result; the arguments below apply to any one of them.
-The input parameter $k$ should be thought of as a constant determined by the desired confidence level (\emph{i.e.}, $k = \log(1/\delta)$ for confidence $\delta \in (0,1)$).
+The input parameter $k$ should be thought of as a constant determined by the desired confidence level (\emph{i.e.}, $k = \Theta(\log(1/\delta))$ for confidence $\delta \in (0,1)$).
 It is well known that the median-of-means achieves estimation with exponential concentration.
 The following proposition gives a simple statement and proof.
 The constant $6$ in the statement (see \eqref{medbound} below) is lower the constant in the analysis of \citet[Proposition 1]{LO11}, which is $2\sqrt{6 e} \approx 8.08$, but we require a larger value of $n$.
 By requiring an even larger $n$, the constant in the statement below can approach $3\sqrt{3}$.